cta-observatory/ctapipe/README.rst

 ctapipe
 =======

-CTA Python pipeline experimental version
+CTA Python pipeline experimental version.

+This is code for exploring a CTA data processing framework.
+It is not official and recommended for use!

 * Code: https://github.com/cta-observatory/ctapipe
 * Docs: https://ctapipe.readthedocs.org/